 BuzzStream is the cheapest of today’s blogger outreach tools at $24.
 That’s not to say it’s necessarily light on features.
 Its search interface is fairly similar to Ninja Outreach in that it lets you add many of the same filters.
 It’s not quite as intuitive though, and it takes a little bit of digging to access all of the features.

 BuzzStream also has a bit of a reputation for being buggy.
-Some users report data loss, or problems with reporting whether an email has been opened.
-I didn’t experience this, but I did find that the system was slight prone to freezing.
+Some users report data loss or problems with reporting whether an email has been opened.
+I didn’t experience this, but I did find that the system was prone to freezing.

 PitchBox starts from $195 per month, so it’s approaching the upper end of the price range.
 Indeed, it seems to be more geared towards marketing agencies, or at least larger brands.
 It’s expensive, but you do get an awful lot for your money.
 The question is really if you need that level of functionality.

-One of the more luxurious is automatic following up.
+One of the great features of this blogger outreach software is automatic follow-up.
 After a set period of time, PitchBox will send a follow-up email to anyone who hasn’t already responded.
 To their credit, they boast that their users get an average response rate of around 62%.

 The level of analytics on offer is really impressive too.
 You can of course keep track of the success of your campaigns.
-Additionally, since PitchBox is mainly aimed at agencies, you can also track your team members performance.
-This is great for maximising their productivity in a big team.
+Additionally, since PitchBox is mainly aimed at agencies, you can also track your team members’ performance.
+This is great for maximizing their productivity in a big team.

-Starting at $79 per month, BuzzSumo is firmly in the midrange.
+Starting at $79 per month, BuzzSumo is firmly in the midrange of the blogger outreach tools on this list.
 That means it might be more appropriate for sites with traffic numbers around 1-10k a month.
 It’s great for small teams too.
 Even at the lowest tier, you get 5 separate accounts.

-BuzzSumo offers more additional features than the other blogger outreach tools.
-In fact outreach is just one of its uses.
+BuzzSumo offers more additional features than the other blogger outreach software.
+In fact, outreach is just one of its uses.
 You can also use it to plan your content strategy by searching for commonly asked questions on forums and message boards.
-You can also analyse existing content from other sources to see what performs well.
+You can also analyze existing content from other sources to see what performs well.

 With options starting from $99 per month, GroupHigh is another very attractive option in the middle of the market.
 Unlike its nearest competitor on price, BuzzSumo, GroupHigh is a pure blogger outreach tool.

-I really like the ‘Blogger CRM’ feature, as this makes it quite simple to organise your contact lists and manage correspondence.
-My only criticism is that the UI here isn’t the most attractive, and sometimes it feels like a lot of information is being squeezed in to a small space.
+I really like the ‘Blogger CRM’ feature, as this makes it quite simple to organize your contact lists and manage correspondence.
+My only criticism is that the UI here isn’t the most attractive, and sometimes it feels like a lot of information is being squeezed into a small space.